crawl/qw/README.md

 * `Orb`

   Pick up the Orb of Zot, go to D:1, and win. qw always switches to this plan when it completes all entries in its gameplan list.
-Note that while `Orb` is the gameplan, qw will dive through all levels of Zot to look for the orb on Zot:5.
-Proceed this plan with one like `Zot:1-4` or `Zot` if you want to explore more or all of that branch.
+Note the `Orb` gameplan has qw dive through all levels of Zot to look for the orb on Zot:5.
+Proceed this plan with e.g. `Zot:1-4` or `Zot` if you want to explore more of that branch.

 * `Zig`, or `Zig:<num>`